How to File Your Taxes In 2023: (A Beginner’s Guide)

 What are tax deductions and tax credits, and how do they work?

-It’s critical that you claim all of the deductions and credits you’re qualified for when you submit your tax forms.
+You must claim all the deductions and credits you qualify for when you submit your tax forms.

 Deductions and credits are two different ways to save money at tax time.

-A deduction lowers the amount of income that is taxed by the government and affects your income tax rate.
+A deduction lowers the income taxed by the government and affects your income tax rate.

 If you subtract a $1,000 deduction from $55,000 in taxable income and claim it, your total taxable income is reduced to $54,000 because the deducted amount was excluded from your taxable income.